bastienmichaux/generator-jhipster-db-helper/notes.md

 JHipster is an amazing tool for new apps with empty databases.
 However it's harder to work with existing ones, as it isn't what JHipster was designed for.

 So, how do you make JHipster work in this scenario?
 You need to do several changes.
-This module automates
+This module automates most of them.

 *We may not be aware of all needed changes.
 Correct us if something isn't covered !*